m3taphysics/ecs-kata/README.md

 Your mission is to create a pure ECS based solution to the following problem.
 My definition of pure ECS is the following:

-- Components can only store state and data, or functions to mutate the underlying state.
-Such as accessors.
+- Components can only store data, or functions to mutate the underlying state, or pure accessors.
 - Systems should follow the SRP and only do one thing.
 Such as update the position of an entity.
 - Entities are just an ID, and a collection of components.
 - ECS code lives inside the Scripts/ECS folder and must not reference any Unity code.